w-yeehong/tp/docs/DeveloperGuide.md

 The `MainWindow` is made up of
 * A `PatientListPanel` that displays the list of patients.
 The layout is defined by `PatientCard`.
 * A `RoomListPanel` that displays the list of rooms.
 The layout is defined by `RoomCard` and `RoomDetailPanel`.
-* A `TaskListPanel` that displays the list of tasks.
+* A `RoomTaskListPanel` that displays the list of tasks.
 The layout is defined by `TaskCard`.
 * A `HelpWindow` that displays the link to the help page.
 * A `CommandBox` that displays the area for command input.
 * A `ResultDisplay` that displays the robot response.